Erasmus Mundus student scholarships

-The assessment of Scholarship applications is performed in accordance with the joint selection criteria agreed among the IMAESC Consortium Partners and it covers the stages below:
+The assessment of Scholarship applications is performed in accordance with the joint selection criteria agreed among the EDUMaH Consortium Partners and it covers the stages below:

-All applications will be first evaluated for eligibility by the Admissions Team of the IMAESC Coordinating Institution.
+The EDUMaH Scholarships are fully funded by the European Commission and are available for students from all over the world.
+All applications will be first evaluated for eligibility by the Admissions Team of the EDUMaH Coordinating Institution.

 During this first stage applications will go through a rigorous review process and a list of ‘highly qualified applicants’ are selected based on Academic Excellence.

-- To ensure that the best candidates are admitted, the Consortium has decided to give priority to academic merit at this stage; Applicants will be evaluated according to their academic excellence (including academic background, awards and grants, and demonstrated levels of English language proficiency)
+- To ensure that the best candidates are admitted, the Consortium has decided to give priority to academic merit at this stage; Applicants will be evaluated according to their academic excellence (including academic background, awards and grants).

 - Supporting Personal Statement and Motivation